Use filters to narrow down search results, or use them for database-like queries.

 To search for documents where a string field has a value, use the Exists method.
 The following search finds blog posts that have a title.
 The following code is similar to the LINQ query `

 Where(x => x.Title != null)`.

-Like all filters, it can be negated using an exclamation point (!).
-For example, to find all blog posts that lack a title, use the following code.
+Like other filters, it can be negated using an exclamation point (!).
+For example, use the following code to find blog posts that lack a title.